Stardust870/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 `withdraw` is protected with OpenZeppelin `Ownable`'s `onlyOwner` modifier.

-## SWC-104 (Unchecked Call Return Value)

-The return value from a call to the owner's address in `addAsTenant` is checked with `require` to ensure transaction rollback if call fails.

 ## Modifiers used only for validation

 All modifiers in contract(s) only validate data with `require` statements.